 After the warm-up, I continue to train sending Morse Code by listening to a spoken word (or to a sequence of spoken words) and then sending it.
 Speech–files DF7TV-T-2400-Words-NGSL-Spoken-MP3[6], based on the "T..." files, are provided for that purpose.
 The speech–files include long pauses for training sending.

 For playback of these speech–files, an audio player saving the playback state (currently played track and position) when closing and resuming on next start–up is advantageous (e.g. Audacious, DeaDBeeF or foobar2000).
-During a training session, I first listen completely to a single word or to a sequence of up to four words.
+During a training session, I first listen completely to a single word or to a sequence of several words.
 Then, during the long pause (silence), I — once only — try to send it (or them) as accurately as possible.
+Short samples from the speech–files:

 The article Using a Dual–Lever Paddle[7] by Chuck Adams,